bschreck/deep.sh/docs/tutorial.rst

 Tab completion is present as well.
-By default, in Python-mode you are able to complete based on the variable names in the current builtins, globals, and locals, as well as xonsh languages keywords & operator, files & directories, and environment variable names.
+By default, in Python-mode you are able to complete based on the variable names in the current builtins, globals, and locals, as well as deepsh languages keywords & operator, files & directories, and environment variable names.
 In subprocess-mode, you additionally complete on the names of executable files on your ``$PATH``, alias keys, and full Bash completion for the commands themselves.

-xonsh also provides a means of modifying the behavior of the tab completer.
+deepsh also provides a means of modifying the behavior of the tab completer.
 More detail is available on the `Tab Completion page <tutorial_completers.html>`_.

 .. _customprompt: